97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 So the only adequate way to know the real range of values is to poke them with a stick and see what happens.

 For example, `Dimmer` has a value range of 0...254.
-But when trying to set it to 255, the bulb returns null, which is very strange, because it is obviously an 8-bit variable...
+But when we try to set it to 255, the bulb returns null from the telemetry topic, which is very strange, because it is obviously an 8-bit variable.

-My attempts to find the values of `Hue` and `Sat` did not lead to anything constructive, but `X` and `Y` simply refuse to accept the command when trying to put into them a value not in the range of 0..65279. \
+My attempts to find the values of `Hue` and `Sat` did not lead to anything constructive, but `X` and `Y` simply refused to accept the command when I tried to put into them a value not in the range of 0..65279. \
 Why not 0..65535, as someone suggested on the Internets, thinking that this is a 16-bit variable? \
 Well, that's...
 Because!
+Just don't ask.

 ### Compiling everything into Home Assistant

-As a result, we have gathered all the knowledge gained during the poking thing with a stick, and we are ready to write the function.
+As a result, we have gathered all the knowledge, gained during the process of poking things with a stick, and now we are ready to write the function.

 ```nix
 tz3210_lamp = id: name: short_addr: gw_addr: